*Important Information Regarding Hurricane Related Claims*

-If you have experienced a loss as a result of Hurricane Irma, please be sure to read the important information below and take the necessary steps to file your claim.
+If you have experienced a loss, please be sure to read the important information below and take the necessary steps to file your claim.
 In the event a loss has occurred, you can also report your claim directly to your insurance carrier.
 Visit the links below to obtain the necessary contact information.

 Important Information Regarding Your Claim:

-- Your insurance company will assign an adjuster to contact you at the number you provided on your claim report.
-Be sure to let us know if that has changed or if there is an alternate number where you may be reached.
+- Your insurance company will assign an adjuster to contact you at the number you provided on your claim report, so be sure to let us know if that has changed or if there is an alternate number where you may be reached.
 Insurers usually send adjusters to the more severely damaged properties first.
 If you suffered minor damage, please be patient.
-Claims that have been reported to our office will be followed up as follows: Severe Claim – 7 days after reporting; Moderate Claim -15 days; Minor Claim – 30 day follow-up.

 - If your business or home is uninhabitable or you move somewhere else temporarily, be sure to let the insurance company or Gulfshore Insurance know where you can be reached.
-Spray-painting your building is not recommended as most policies do not cover exterior painting.
+Spray-painting your building is not recommended, as most policies do not cover exterior painting.
 Your name and correct address should be sufficient for an adjuster to find you.
-DO NOT INCLUDE YOUR POLICY NUMBER as someone else may take advantage of that.

 - In some instances, an adjuster may issue you an advance check.
-This advance will be deducted from your final claim payment and is considered to be an “emergency advance”.
-Please do not be offended if they ask you for identification.
-This is for your protection.
+This emergency advance will be deducted from your final claim payment.

-- If you have a still or video camera, take pictures of the damage including your contents, prior to making any temporary repairs.
+- Take pictures of the damage including your contents, prior to making any temporary repairs.

 - Begin making temporary repairs to prevent further damage.
 Save all of your receipts, the company will ask for them at a later date.
 Do not remove any of the debris until it has been seen by the adjuster.